Fighting Planned Obsolescence: The Bike Story (Dec. 2010)

 My bike has taken a few different forms over the years.
-A child seat was on the back for several years where my daughter rode around town with me.
-When she got older, I added a tag-along bike so she could help me pedal us around, though most of the time she simply cruised along “forgetting” to pedal.
-Two years ago, my bike was transitioned back to a single ride mode of transportation as my daughter learned to ride her own bike and gained independence with her very own two-wheeler.
+A child seat was on the back for several years, where my daughter rode around town with me.
+When she got older, I added a tag-along bike so she could help me pedal us around,

-Most people are quick to jump on the “new” bandwagon.
+It’s not uncommon for people for people to jump on the “new” bandwagon.
 We want the next best thing, even if that means chucking something that is still perfectly useful.
-Consumers are not entirely to blame for this occurrence of course.
+Consumers are not really to blame for this occurrence.
 Marketers purposefully create new designs for things every year so that individuals feel the need to keep spending their money to buy new things.

 It’s a Type of Planned Obsolescence